 - Cognitive therapies challenge the negative thought patterns that accompany depressed moods and teach you new ways to think more positively.

 - Behavior therapies concentrate on changing patterns of behavior.

 - Interpersonal therapies help you examine how relationships affect your moods.

 Electroconvulsive Therapy (ECT)

 ECT involves the application of an electric current through electrodes on the head.
 These are not felt by the patient, who is asleep under general anesthesia.
-Although doctors are still uncertain exactly how ECT works, it is thought that by producing a brief seizure, several treatments of ECT can bring about relief from depression.
+Although doctors are still uncertain exactly how ECT works, it is thought that by producing a brief seizure, a course of several treatments of ECT conducted over a few weeks can bring about relief from depression.
 Its techniques have been refined in the past 20 years in order to minimize side effects, such as memory loss, and today ECT is considered to be as safe, or even safer, than many drugs used to treat depression and for some people, more effective.